System Design Space

 Expanded description

-This is not just a timeline of AI, but a system-level explanation of how ideas, data, compute capacity, and engineering practice evolved together.
-The book shows why some approaches faded quickly while others returned decades later at a very different scale.
+This is not a chronicle of dates but a breakdown of how ideas, data, compute capacity, and engineering practice moved the field together.
+The book shows step by step why some approaches faded quickly while others returned decades later — at a new scale, with different infrastructure under the hood.

-Sergei Markov connects research milestones to applied consequences: from early formal models and the perceptron to deep learning and modern foundation models.
-That framing makes it easier to see the cause-and-effect links between scientific breakthroughs and real product and platform shifts.
+Sergei Markov runs the line from early formal models and the perceptron to deep learning and modern foundation models, and carries every scientific stage through to its applied consequence.
+That makes the cause-and-effect link visible between a research breakthrough and what eventually changes in real products and platforms.

 For engineers and architects, the main value is decision context: how to evaluate new AI waves without hype, where an impressive demo ends and operational constraints begin, and which architectural trade-offs stay surprisingly stable across different eras of AI.